fsufitch/my-minecraft/README.md

 # My Minecraft Server

-This is a Docker-based Minecraft server.
+This is a container-based Minecraft server.
+Rootless Podman is the preferred way to run it, and the documented way to run it.
+The instructions should work for Docker just fine too, though.

 ## Building

 To build:

-    docker build -t my-minecraft:1.20.1 .
+    docker build -t my-minecraft:1.20.4 .

-The image is based on Fedora 38 and uses the `java-latest-openjdk` (Java 20 at the time of writing).
+The image is based on Fedora 38 and uses `java-21-openjdk` as its Java distribution.

-It includes a [Spigot Minecraft server](https://spigotmc.org) compatible with Minecraft 1.20.1.
-The server is built using the latest [Spigot BuildTools](https://hub.spigotmc.org/jenkins/job/BuildTools/).
+It includes a [PaperMC Minecraft server](https://papermc.io/) compatible with Minecraft 1.20.4.
+The JAR is downloaded directly from PaperMC.
 The default settings are in [`server.properties`](server.properties).

+**PaperMC is based on [SpigotMC](https://www.spigotmc.org/).** Any plugins installed must be made for Bukkit/Spigot/Paper.
+Mods which require Forge, Fabric, or other mod loaders are _not compatible_ with this Minecraft server setup.

 Within the image, the `/opt/minecraft` directory contains the server settings, binary JAR, and launch script.
 Launching the server sets up the actual runtime at `/opt/minecraft-runtime`.
-I recommend configuring this directory as a volume or local mount (`-v`), or the entire server will get wiped when the container gets deleted.
+I recommend configuring this directory as a volume or local mount (`-v`), or the entire server will get wiped when the container gets deleted. **Note:** The server start process will overwrite `server.properties`, `paper.jar`, and `container_entrypoint.sh`.
+Any changes to these are not preserved.

 ## Usage

-The commands below have been tested as working on Linux (using native Docker) and Windows (using Docker Desktop).
+The commands below have been tested as working on Linux (using Podman) and Windows (using Docker Desktop).
 It works based on the following assumptions:

   * You are using a Bash-like terminal (`bash` or `zsh` on Linux/Mac; Cygwin/Gitbash or similar on Windows).
   * The served port is the default of 25565.
-  * The resulting container is ephemeral (can be created/destroyed with no data loss).
+  * The resulting container is ephemeral (can be created/destroyed with no data loss, as long as it uses the volume mount).
   * The container has the name `my-minecraft`.
   * Minecraft working files (JARs, configurations, plugins, and the world) are stored in `runtime` relative to the current directory, and mounted into the container.
 This protects them from deletion, and allows easy access from outside the container (for backups, changes to configuration, etc).
   * Java parameters are configured using the recommendations from [here](https://aikar.co/2018/07/02/tuning-the-jvm-g1gc-garbage-collector-flags-for-minecraft/).
 See [container_entrypoint.sh](container_entrypoint.sh) for more details.